 This might not be reflected in the labour cost you're quoted - as professionals often charge a flat rate for the first few hours of work they do.

 Single Panel Radiator Cost

-- Do not emit as much heat as double panel radiators.
+- Doesn't emit as much heat as double panel radiators

 Double Panel Radiator Cost